kilee1230/dotfiles/README.md

 - SSH: only `~/.ssh/config` is managed.
 Private keys are not touched or tracked.
 - AWS: only `~/.aws/config` and `~/.aws/amazonq/**` are managed. `~/.aws/credentials` is never adopted or linked.
 - VS Code/Cursor: User-level settings are managed (macOS paths below).
+- GnuPG: only `gpg.conf`, `gpg-agent.conf`, and `dirmngr.conf` are managed.
+Keys and keyrings are never tracked.

 ## Layout